-I had originally selected Slipper Satin for our recent blush paint feature as in lighter spaces this paint has a pinkish ballet slipper, however I felt it sat well in our pale grey guide too.
+I had originally selected Slipper Satin for our recent blush paint feature as in lighter spaces this paint has a pinkish ballet slipper, however I felt it sat well in our pale grey paint guide too.
 As described by F&B, Slipper Satin is a soft grey stone colour with no cool undertones.

 Johnstone’s Moonlit Sky